datacommonsorg/import/docs/counters.md

 ### MCF_MalformedColonLessLine

-MCF line was missing a colon to separate the property and the value
+MCF line was missing a colon to separate the property and the value.

 #### Suggested User Actions

-1. Ensure that the lines in your MCF are in the form `<property>: <value>
+1. Ensure that the lines in your MCF are in the form `<property>: <value>`.

 ### MCF_MalformedNodeName